Four Key Stakeholder Management Processes for Project Managers

 Finally, you’ll need to carefully manage your stakeholder relationships.

 As a project manager, there are many external and internal factors that can impact your relationships — some that you can control and some that you can’t.
 Managing your relationships will require patience, transparency, trust, and regular communication.
 Trust is especially important in relationships, and can even act as a ‘lubricant’ in project management — supporting communication, leadership, resilience, and conflict resolution.
+(As shown in a recent quantitative study about stakeholder management influence on trust in a project.)

 The better your stakeholder relationships, the stronger your position will be when it comes to addressing issues that may arise during the project.